zoyopo/FunctionOrder/README.md

 [简体中文](https://github.com/zoyopo/FunctionPipeline/blob/master/README-zh_CN.md)

-A lib offer ways like pipeline for function programing in javascript (node or browser)。
+It provides a more standardized, efficient and easy to test functional programming method.

 ## why create the lib

 Front-end development is always accompanied by events, IO operations and logic processing.
 These restrictions usually lead to scattered logic and difficult code testing and maintenance.

-## feature

-- receive promise and pure functions, and execute a business process according to the receiving order.
-- will support integrated state management, which can store the return values of some functions
+##Benefits

+- Describe a business logic with classes

+- Support integration status management

+- Convert logic from imperative to declarative

+- Easy to test

-- react hooks support
+- Support react hooks

-- vue hooks will be supported
+- Support Vue hooks (to be developed)

 ## quick start